Generic selectors

 What Does NVQ Mean?

 NVQ stands for National Vocational Qualification.
 It’s a type of qualification that recognises your ability to do a job competently, based on real, practical experience.
-Unlike traditional academic qualifications, NVQs are assessed through observation, portfolio evidence, and on-the-job performance, not through exams or essays.
+Unlike traditional academic qualifications, NVQs are not assessed through exams and essays, but through observation, portfolio evidence, and on-the-job performance.

-This makes NVQs ideal for adults who are already in work and want to gain formal recognition for their skills.
-You can complete an NVQ while continuing your job, which is perfect if you’re looking to upskill without stepping away from your responsibilities.
+This makes NVQs ideal for adults already in work who want to gain formal recognition of their skills.
+An NVQ can be done in the course of your employment, and this is ideal in case you have to upskill yourself without leaving the job.

 What Level Is NVQ 6 Equivalent To?